Sahilshrma31/fullbackend/readme.md

-full backend on backend with full backend with javascript
+backend on a streaming platform using javascript